giulianopz/lfcs/domains/5-service-configuration/b.md

 Now use an existing zone file as a template to create the **/etc/bind/db.example.com** file: `sudo cp /etc/bind/db.local /etc/bind/db.example.com`

 Edit the new zone file `/etc/bind/db.example.com` and change `localhost.` to the FQDN of your server, leaving the additional `.` at the end.
-Change `127.0.0.1` to the nameserver’s IP Address and `root.localhost` to a valid email address, but with a `.` instead of the usual `@` symbol, again leaving the `.` at the end.
+Change `127.0.0.1` to the nameserver's IP Address and `root.localhost` to a valid email address, but with a `.` instead of the usual `@` symbol, again leaving the `.` at the end.
 Change the comment to indicate the domain this file is for.

 Create an A record for the base domain, **example.com**.
 Also, create an A record for **ns.example.com**, the name server in this example:
 ```